 Oligohydramnios is a condition of having lower than normal amniotic fluid levels.
 While you may not know that you have low amniotic levels, the doctor may notice it during the periodic pregnancy scans.

 Your OB/GYN, then, uses ultrasound waves to estimate the amniotic fluid volume.
-Two of the most used measurements are the amniotic fluid index (AFI) and deep pocket measurements (1).
+Two of the most used measurements are the amniotic fluid index (AFI) and single deepest pocket (SDP) measurements (1)

 The uterus is divided into four quadrants, and the fluid is measured in each quadrant.
 The measurements are then added to check the total amount of fluid in the uterus.
-The AFI rates the fluid in centimeters with 5cm being too little fluid and 25cm being excess.
+The AFI rates the fluid in centimeters with less than 5cm being less fluid and more than 25cm being excess.